nodejs/mentorship/onboarding_docs/docs/Glossary.md

 ## Subscriber
 A person that has signed up to receive email alerts about new Positions as they become available.

-## Team
+## Initiative
 Any Initiative or Working Group that is utilizing the Program to find contributors.
 This could even be a single champion that is starting up a new Initiative or Working Group.

-## Team Application
+## Initiative Application
-A form created by the MT and filled out by Applicants interested in filling a Position.
+A form created by the MI and filled out by Applicants interested in filling a Position.

 ## Working Channel
-Any Slack channel named “nodejs-mentorship-&lt;team name&gt;” in the OpenJS Foundation workspace where &lt;team name&gt; is the name of a team currently working through the Process with the MT.
+Any Slack channel named “nodejs-mentorship-&lt;Initiative name&gt;” in the OpenJS Foundation workspace where &lt;Initiative name&gt; is the name of a Initiative currently working through the Process with the MI.